 For instance, you may see these style vases set out at grocery stores, etc. They truly bring a smile to my face as I purchase a couple.
 Here are a pair of hyacinths making their way.

 I purchase these vase sets most every year and then end up with beautiful glass vases that can be reused over and over.
 However, I know many people don’t like to force bulbs themselves and prefer to buy them ready to go like these ones.
-That problem leads to either the glass being tossed into the trash, tucked away in a basement for who knows how long, or maybe even sent to the recycle bin or thrift store.
+Not only does that problem lead to either the glass being tossed into the trash, but also maybe tucked away in a basement for who knows how long, or maybe even sent to the recycle bin or thrift store.

 I’m here to show you what I did with the set I had in my stash.

 My mind’s eye saw potential for a fun family project that would even involve our pets.
 If you didn’t know this already, both cats and dogs need grass to aid in digestion.
 Being that they inherently take in fur, the grass helps them to either cough it up or works as a laxative to digest it.
 TMI? oh well.

 As a result, many folks have complained to me about their indoor pets attacking their plants.
 Well, they may just be hunkering for the micro-nutrients they need.
 This cat grass tutorial is one to help you keep your pets healthy, but also you.
 Yep, you got it.
 Cat grass can also be known as wheat grass (barley, oat, or rye).
 Not only can you use this cat grass tutorial to be up on pet health, but also grow it for your own benefit.
 Here are some examples of human benefits:

 - cleanses the blood, organs, and gastrointestinal tract of debris

 - fights tumors

 - lessens the effects of radiation*

 *information found HERE